 Technology Readiness

 The measure requires typical HVAC training and qualifications for implementation.
 For this measure, HVAC distribution measurements are required to properly assess existing conditions: it consists of gathering nameplate data of the HVAC equipment and of taking simple measurements (pressure, temperature, flow rate) at the return and supply sides of the air handler and at the end of the various legs of the HVAC distribution system.
-Contractors providing duct testing and balancing are prime candidates to adopt the measure.
+Contractors in CT already providing duct balancing are prime candidates to adopt the measure.

 Market Availability